First Step IOP

 Comprehensive, Integrated Treatment Approach

-First Step IOP services address major aspects of the adolescent’s life including substance abuse, learning differences, family relationships, co-occurring depression, anxiety, and other mental health issues.
+First Step IOP services address major aspects of the young person's life including substance use, learning differences, family relationships, co-occurring depression, anxiety, and other mental health issues.

 Family Involvement in Treatment

-Research shows that involving parents in the adolescent’s drug treatment produces better outcomes.
+Research shows that involving parents in the young person's treatment produces better outcomes.
 First Step IOP includes a high level of family involvement.

 Developmentally Appropriate Program

-Activities and materials reflect the developmental differences between adults and adolescents.
+Activities and materials reflect the developmental differences between older adults and adolescents.

 Engaging and Retaining Young People in Treatment

 A strong therapeutic alliance is required for engaging and retaining young people (Winters et al., 2009; Diamond et al., 2006).
-First Step IOP builds a climate of trust between the adolescent and the therapist, and between peers.
+First Step IOP builds a climate of trust between the young person and the therapist, and between peers.

-Our staff members are trained in adolescent development, co-occurring mental disorders, substance abuse, and addiction.
+Our staff members are trained in adolescent and young adult development, co-occurring mental disorders, and substance use.

 Gender and Cultural Competence

-First Step IOP addresses the distinct needs of adolescent boys well as differences in cultural backgrounds.
+First Step IOP addresses the distinct needs of young people all genders and cultural backgrounds.

 First Step IOP includes relapse prevention, aftercare planning, referrals to community resources, and follow-up.